ethernautdao/evm-runners-cli/README.md

 evmr auth <platform>
 ```

 Authenticates the user.
-As of now only Discord authentication is available, e.g. `evmr auth discord`
+As of now only Discord authentication is available, e.g. `evmr auth discord`.
+Additionally, `evmr auth wallet` (or `evmr auth address`) links an Ethereum address to the user, enabling the user to submit solutions from the website.

 **Start solving a level**